RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: (ls -la . .. /boot)
 this script lists the files including hidden ones in the working directory '.', parent of the working directory '..' and the /boot directory in long format.

+12-file_type: (file)
+this script will print the type of the file named iamafile in the /tmp directory.